device-management-toolkit/docs/docs/Reference/RPS/createProfileTLSConfig.md

 During the activation process with the Remote Provisioning Client (RPC), profiles provide configuration information to the firmware on platforms featuring Intel® AMT.

-In **Profiles**, the Open AMT Cloud Toolkit supports Client Initiated Remote Access (CIRA) connections, which use Transport Layer Security (TLS).
+In **Profiles**, the Device Management Toolkit supports Client Initiated Remote Access (CIRA) connections, which use Transport Layer Security (TLS).
 The toolkit also supports TLS without CIRA.
 TLS connections encrypt Intel® AMT network traffic, increasing data security and privacy.

 !!!
 Important
     * TLS works with both ACM And CCM.